Start thinking like a wealthy person

 We’re all here for one reason- we want to accumulate assets and end up becoming wealthy.
 Ultimately, there’s only one way to build wealth, and that’s spending less than you earn.
 If you earn a lot, the spending part of the equation isn’t so important, since your higher wage will take care of it.
 If your salary is average or less suddenly becoming wealthy has become a whole lot harder.
 You have to scrimp and save, using various frugal tactics to stretch the value of your meager wage.
 But that doesn’t mean you can’t start thinking like a wealthy person.

 Obviously wealth means different things to different people.
-For me, the goal has always been a one million dollar net worth with the caveat of being debt free.
+For me, the goal has always been a one million dollar net worth with the caveat of being debt-free.
 Your view of wealth may be less aggressive or maybe more, there’s really no perfect answer.
-It’s one of those personal finance decisions that’s ultimately personal.
+It’s one of those personal finance decisions that are ultimately personal.
 I’m not here to tell you what that goal should be.